-A significant change to aviation environment is currently being shaped by the publication of European U-space regulation (even if supporting AMCs and GM are not all available at the time of writing of this report), as well as the work carried out by SESAR on possible concepts of operations for drones and cooperation between civilian ATM and UTM.
+A significant change to aviation environment is currently being shaped by the adoption of the European U-space regulation, as well as the work carried out by SESAR on possible concepts of operations for drones and cooperation between civilian ATM and UTM.

 This new environment presents a number of risks to the military and the associated mitigation means are currently under definition.
-A difficulty in this process is the lack of identified USSP/CISP, which means military lack counterparts to discuss their specific issues.
-This can however be considered as an opportunity for the military to promote their views among the working groups and fora in charge of U-space development.
+A difficulty in this process is a lack of identified USSP/CISP and of actual U-space operations, which means military lack counterparts to discuss their specific issues.
+This can however be considered as an opportunity for the military to promote their views among the working groups and fora in charge of developing and implementing U-space.